brodieG/oshka/README.md

 ## Installation

-This package is currently only available on Github, although we intend to release it to CRAN shortly.
+This package is proof-of-concept and currently only available on Github, although we intend to release it to CRAN shortly.
+If it elicits enough interest we will re-write the internals in C and add helper functions for common use patterns.

 ```r
 devtools::instal_github('brodieg/oshka')
 ```

-This package is proof-of-concept.
 Feedback is welcome, particularly if you are aware of some NSE pitfalls we may be ignoring.

 ## Acknowledgements